andyhorn/flutter_resizable_container/README.md

 ## Getting started

-Add this package to your `pubspec.yaml` or install using the command line.
+Add this package to your `pubspec.yaml` or install using `flutter pub add`.

 ```dart
 flutter pub add flutter_resizable_container